December 13, 2021

 Here are the 10 hip abductor exercises that we will be covering.

+This machine is a great way to isolate your hip abductor muscles.
 Machine-assisted hip abduction affects all areas of your gluteus muscles, piriformis, and external obturator.
 The piriformis is a muscle connection between your hip and your butt and stabilizes the hip joint.
 The obturator externus (or external obturator) is a muscle in the pelvis which moves the leg toward the body.

 Below are the steps you need to handle this hip abduction exercise: